Tanveer Zaidi: Columnist

 Zaidi was a columnist and Opinion column writer in the Broadsheet Newspaper Dainik Jagran.
 And also has been writing columns in the regional newspaper Patrika.

 Business ventures

 Acti Public School

-Tanveer Zaidi is the founder and Director of Acti Public School, a school for poor children located in GTB Nagar in Allahbad.
+Tanveer Zaidi is the founder and Director of Acti Public School, a school for poor children located in GTB Nagar in Allahabad.
 It was funded by Zaidi and his brother.
 Zaidi along with his father and wife who is an educationalist runs the school.

 Acti Computers

-Tanveer is also the director of Acti Computer College in Allahbad.
+Tanveer is also the director of Acti Computer College in Allahabad.
 The firm focuses on 'Computers and Technology literacy' for children and young adults.

-Other Works
+Other works

 Zaidi once organized an award show 'Acti Prayag Award' for Awarding young athletes with guest celebrities like V.P.
 Singh, Devanand, and other Television Artists.

 He has also organized a fashion show 'Miss Manorama Beauty Queen Contest'.

 Zaidi has been successfully organizing theatre activities for aspiring actors.
 He has also starred in two music videos Sharmili Nazar and Ammaneh.